No Products in the Cart

 Our entry level Apiarist Beekeeping Suit does just that, being made of durable polycotton and using plastic YKK zippers and Velcro seals.
 This is a great suit if you are on a budget or just starting out and unsure if beekeeping is going to be a long-term pursuit.

 All Cotton Beekeeping Suits; Our Max Protect Beekeeping Suit, however, is one large step up.
 It is made of 100% Cotton which is not only breathable but more comfortable too.
-As the suit is made of cotton, it can therefore be made much thicker, without making the suit too hot to wear.
+As this suit is made of cotton, it can therefore be made much thicker, without making the suit too hot to wear.

 This not only makes it harder for bees to sting through the suit, but also reduces the severity of any stings that do get through it.
 The sting is reduced because the bee can’t sting you as deeply, reducing the amount and depth of venom in your body.